CRIS-Chalmers/yumi/README.md

 controller/src/examples/customControllerTutorial.py.
 There is also a trajectory following controller implemented using the same structure, see controller/src/examples/trajectoryControl.py.
 This controller is mainly made to operate with slow motions as no dynamical effects have been included in the control loop.
-The inverse kinematics problem is solved with heretical quadratic programing (HQP), the HQP implemented using the quadprog solver.
+The inverse kinematics problem is solved with hierarchical quadratic programing (HQP) implemented using the quadprog solver.
 The control objectives are solved together with feasibility objectives (wiki page for more info).
 The robot is visualized in rviz in real time and a very simple kinematics simulator is included.